netket/netket/docs/docs/varstate.md

 This is achieved by using the {py:meth}`~netket.vqs.VariationalState.to_array` method, which by defaults normalises the $L_2$ norm of the vector to 1 (but can be turned off).

-Mixed state ansatzes can be converted to their matrix representation with {py:meth}`~netket.vqs.MCMixedState.to_matrix`.
+Mixed state Ansätze can be converted to their matrix representation with {py:meth}`~netket.vqs.MCMixedState.to_matrix`.
 In this case, the default normalisation sets the trace to 1.